MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 1. Confirm the password.

 >[!NOTE]  **Script switch**
 >You can bypass script interface using the argument `-setpassword <password>` such as `dotnet Microsoft.RServer.Utils.AdminUtil\Microsoft.RServer.Utils.AdminUtil.dll -setpassword my-password`.
+Learn about all commandline switches for this script, [here](#switch).

 You can also
 <br><a name="startstop"></a>